 |Number of pages||21|

 |Publication status||Published - 2002|

 Waynforth, D. (2002).
 Evolutionary theory and reproductive responses to father absence: implications of kin selection and the reproductive returns to mating and parenting effort.
 In N. Cabrera, & C. Tamis LeMonda (Eds.), Handbook of Father Involvement: Multidisciplinary Perspectives (First ed., pp. 337-357).
-New Jersey: Lawrence Erlbaum Associates.
+Lawrence Erlbaum Associates.